Previous Post: Day 10 – Limithang To Laya

 The economy has been supercharged by the presence of a medicinal fungus known as cordyceps which has high demand in China as traditional medicine.
 These days it goes for $10,000-$50,000 US a kilogram.
 It is Bhutanese gold and those who mine it get incredibly rich!
 The village of Laya is one of the centers of its gathering.

 Google the term Layap and guess what comes up!
 See here!
-You have to wonder – where do the men fit into the picture?
 Why is it always those comical hats?
+And – where do the men fit into the picture?

 Things To Do On Our Free Day in Laya!